19 Mar 2018

 - Telephone calls are not permitted in the hearing room when the Inquiry is in session.
 Telephone calls may be made in the hearing room during breaks in proceedings but must conclude before the hearing resumes.
 To make calls during the hearing attendees must leave the hearing room.

 - Text-based media is allowed in the Inquiry’s hearing room and public areas of the RCJ.
-However, they must not cause a disturbance or distraction to proceedings and are subject to the Chairman’s right to remove that privilege if he believes it is harming the administration of justice; further, by an order made by the Inquiry Chairman on 15 October 2015, no transmission of any statement made during the course of a hearing may be made until a period of 60 seconds has elapsed after the statement is made.
+However, they must not cause a disturbance or distraction to proceedings and are subject to the Chairman’s right to remove that privilege if he believes it is harming the administration of justice; further, by an order (PDF, 636KB) made by the Inquiry Chairman on 15 October 2015, no transmission of any statement made during the course of a hearing may be made until a period of 60 seconds has elapsed after the statement is made.

 - Laptops may be used in the Inquiry’s hearing room and public areas if they do not disturb others but they may not be used to make live recordings of proceedings.
 Laptops must be battery-powered as power sockets are not available.